How Can Mold Cause Dyspnea?

 They're overly fond of damp and warm environments, happily thriving on your food, walls, and even your precious antique furniture.
 The issue arises when we are subjected to continuous exposure to mold, as it can wreak havoc on our health and become a fast-track ticket to a host of health problems.

-Seeing your wall settling into a modelesque shade of green isn't the only giveaway to a mold infestation.
+Seeing your wall settling into a disgusting shade of green isn't the only giveaway to a mold infestation.
 A musty odor, continuous allergic reactions, or respiratory problems are some other alarm bells to watch out for.

 How Does Mold Cause Dyspnea?